 Having to continuously maintain a property can cut into your bottom line, so it’s important to choose a home that is made with materials that can withstand the Outer Banks’ extreme weather conditions.
 Vinyl siding and composite decking are low maintenance features to look for.
 When it comes to flooring, carpets can easily get worn down, especially in high traffic areas.
 Look for flooring that is easy to clean and will hold up to heavy use.

 If you’re considering purchasing an investment property, having the right team on your side can make all the difference.
 Having an Outer Banks Realtor that understands the market can help you find the most profitable investment home for your budget.
 If you need help getting started or want to learn about the current market, give Mike or Stacy Siers a call.
-They call guide you through the process and answer any questions or concerns you have.
+They can guide you through the process and answer any questions or concerns you have.
 Contact them to schedule a showing and start your investment home journey today.